srstevenson/dotfiles/README.md

 # dotfiles

 This repository contains my configuration files, managed using the `dfm` script contained within.
-After cloning this repository to `$HOME/.dotfiles` and entering the directory, symlink the dotfiles into place with:
+After cloning this repository and entering the directory, symlink the dotfiles into place with:

 ```bash
 ./tag-dfm/local/bin/dfm symlink